youheinakagawa/panasonic-tv-app/memory-bank/progress.md

 - [x] Function key shortcuts have been added for quick access to apps and features.
 - [x] HDMI input switching has been improved with direct commands and additional HDMI3/HDMI4 support.
 - [x] メディアプレーヤー has been confirmed to use the Dボタン (NRC_DATA-ONOFF) command.
+- [x] The application can be built as a standalone executable with an installer for easy distribution.
+- [x] Documentation has been added with installation and usage instructions.
+- [x] Batch files have been created to help run the application with the correct dependencies.
+- [x] A PowerShell script has been created to package the application as a ZIP file for easy distribution.
+- [x] Error handling has been added to batch files for better user experience.
 - [ ] The application needs to implement more smart TV features and settings.

 ## Known Issues